Why run a webinar during your raise?

 Here are two excellent examples of eye-catching promotion graphics:

-Step 5: Conduct the webinar
+Step 5: Conduct the live founder Q&A

-On the day of the webinar, test your equipment and start on time.
+On the day of the event, test your equipment and start on time.
 Stick to your agenda and engage with your attendees.
 Be personable, enthusiastic, and confident in your presentation.
 We recommend having a facilitator whose sole job is to keep tabs on the chat and the waiting room—make sure to have at least 2-3 resources to put in the chat to keep the audience engaged like links, images, and polls.

 Step 6: Follow up with attendees